 Mastery is gained in three ways.
 First, Priests gain Mastery when they gain ranks in the Zeal Skill, and the Priest’s Zeal also determines the maximum amount of Mastery they may gain.
 Second, Each level of the Faith Attribute grants an additional 3 Mastery.
 Lastly, a Priest may use Priest Achievements to purchase additional Mastery, up to the maximum defined by their Zeal.

-Rituals marked as Ceremonial Rituals do not require a Ritual check to perform, but they cannot be performed Vulgar.
+Rituals marked as Ceremonial Rites do not require a Ritual check to perform, but they cannot be performed Vulgar.

 SPIRITUAL FAITH VS PRAGMATIC FAITH